 - 7.1 Suspension of the Meeting.
-During the discussion of any matter, a Representative may move to suspend the meeting.
+During the discussion of any matter, a representative may move to suspend the meeting.
 Suspending a meeting recesses it for the time specified in the motion, - This motion requires a second, - This motion is not debatable, - The Chair may request that the delegation making the motion modify the time of suspension, - If the motion passes, the Committee, when it reconvenes, will continue its business from the point at which the suspension was moved. - 7.2 ADJOURNMENT OF THE MEETING.
-The motion of adjournment means that all business of the Committee has been completed, and that the Committee will not reconvene until the next annual session. - This motion requires a second, - This motion is not debatable, - The Chair may refuse to recognize a motion to adjourn the meeting if the Committee still has business before it, and - This decision is not appealable. - 7.3 ADJOURNMENT OF DEBATE.
-During the discussion of any draft report, draft resolution or amendment, a Representative may move for Adjournment of Debate, - Adjournment of Debate on a draft report, draft resolution or amendment has the effect of tabling that item and allows the Committee to move on to another draft report, resolution or amendment, - This motion requires a second, - Two delegations may speak in favor of the motion, and two opposed; the motion shall then be put to a vote, and - An item upon which debate has been adjourned must pass a vote of Reconsideration before it may be brought back to the floor for consideration (rule 7.12). - 7.4 CLOSURE OF DEBATE.
-A Representative may move to close debate on a draft report, draft resolution or amendment before the Committee at any time.
-The effect of this motion, if passed, is to bring a draft report, resolution or amendment that is on the floor to a vote, - This motion requires a second, - Two delegations may speak against closure; the motion shall then be put to a vote, - Representatives should specify whether the motion for closure applies to an amendment or a draft report/resolution, - If closure passes on a draft report/resolution, all amendments on the floor will be voted on in the reverse order from which they were moved to the floor, and
+The motion of adjournment means that all business of the Committee has been completed, and that the Committee will not reconvene until the next annual session, - This motion requires a second, - This motion is not debatable, - The Chair may refuse to recognize a motion to adjourn the meeting if the Committee still has business before it, and - This decision is not appealable. - 7.3 ADJOURNMENT OF DEBATE.
+During the discussion of any draft report, draft resolution or amendment, a representative may move for Adjournment of Debate, - Adjournment of Debate on a draft report, draft resolution or amendment has the effect of tabling that item and allows the Committee to move on to another draft report, resolution or amendment, - This motion requires a second, - Two delegations may speak in favor of the motion, and two opposed; the motion shall then be put to a vote, and - An item upon which debate has been adjourned must pass a vote of Reconsideration before it may be brought back to the floor for consideration (rule 7.12). - 7.4 CLOSURE OF DEBATE.
+A representative may move to close debate on a draft report, draft resolution or amendment before the

+Committee at any time.
+The effect of this motion, if passed, is to bring a draft report, resolution or amendment that is on the floor to a vote,

+- This motion requires a second, - Two delegations may speak against closure; the motion shall then be put to a vote, - Representatives should specify whether the motion for closure applies to an amendment or a draft report/resolution, - If closure passes on a draft report/resolution, all amendments on the floor will be voted on in the reverse order from which they were moved to the floor, and - After voting on all amendments is completed, the draft report or resolution shall be voted upon in accordance with these rules.

-At the conclusion of voting procedure, the draft report, draft resolution or amendment being voted on is removed from consideration for future discussions, regardless of whether the proposal passes or fails.
+At the conclusion of voting procedure, the draft report, draft resolution or amendment being voted on is removed from consideration, regardless of whether the proposal passes or fails.
 Debate then continues on the current agenda topic under discussion.